A picturesque river town in Iowa claims more than its share of characters.

 But railroads eclipsed the river, and McGregor faded.
 Until, that is, the tourists came.
 Today, it’s tourists who clog the streets, especially on fall weekends.

-This corner of Iowa is perhaps the most beautiful stretch of the Mississippi, with its rounded bluffs framing a jumble of
+This corner of Iowa is perhaps the most beautiful stretch of the Mississippi, with its rounded bluffs framing a jumble of islands and sloughs.

 The two state parks atop the bluffs just south of McGregor have the river’s most spectacular views: Pikes Peak, with 12 miles of hiking and skiing trails, and Wyalusing, across the river in Wisconsin, with 20.